-Sprawling YouTube Space Fosters Content Creation, Free of Charge
+Todd English ‘Integrity Move’ Abandons Plans for Il Bastardo Space

 A virtual film school is available through training workshops such as “Pre-Production and Narrative Structuring,” “Mics & Mixers: Recording Audio,” and “Advanced Gear Trainings and Post-Production,” in addition to individual customized consultations that can include mock presentations reviewed by technical experts.

 According to conventional wisdom, there are fewer women video makers than men, so YouTube is proactively addressing the imbalance with initiatives for females in front of and behind the camera at Space NY, and around the world.
-One global production program for women includes mentoring as well as workshops, and a “supercharger” boot camp helps women get their original series of the ground, from pitch packages to business models.
+One global production program for women includes mentoring as well as workshops, and a “supercharger” boot camp helps women get their original series off the ground, from pitch packages to business models.

 The types of channels utilizing YouTube Space NY run the gamut, for example: “ScIQ” is dedicated to promoting scientific literacy; “TeamBackpack” helps discover and break out underground and independent emcees; “Glove and Boots” is a puppet series;and The Laurie Berkner Band presents songs for preschoolers.